jonathan-gonzalez19/Snake-Game/README.md

 # 🐍 Classic Snake Game

-This is a complete, classic implementation of the Snake game, built with [Mention your technology, e.g., Python and Pygame, or JavaScript/HTML/CSS].
+This is a complete, classic implementation of the Snake game, built Python and Turtle

 The goal is simple: guide the snake to eat the food, grow as long as possible, and avoid running into the walls or your own tail!